Codebrahma/cbweb/posts/make-online-store-scratch/2019-04-22-How-to-Make-an-Online-Store-From-Scratch.md

 title: 'How to Make an Online Store From Scratch'
 date: 2019-04-22
 featuredpost: false
+category:
+- Business
 description: >-
-  Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Ea ex a accusamus facilis aperiam sed ad tenetur molestiae cum ipsam, sunt eius rerum numquam commodi ipsa quas sequi optio molestias?
+  E-commerce sales are fast gaining on traditional brick-and-mortar retail revenues.
+With the current trajectories, it’s only a matter of time before online sales surpass offline sales.
+It’s not hard to see why.
+Source Pixabay.com The Internet renders geographical distance and
 author: Anand Narayan
-category:
-- Business
 link: /make-online-store-scratch
 tags:
 - ecommerce